sameerpanjwani/sshfix/context.md

   - [x] Security: API keys only in backend `.env`, never exposed to frontend
   - [x] `.env` added to `.gitignore` (never committed)
   - [x] GitHub push protection: secrets must be removed from history if committed (see below)
+  - [x] Gemini terminal suggestions now use the last 3 terminal commands/outputs for context, not just the latest.
+  - [x] Added alternative suggestion endpoint for Gemini, using last 3 terminal outputs and previous suggestion.
+  - [x] Backend prompt construction for Gemini robustly handles missing/empty/undefined command/output, escaping special characters, and always provides a well-formed prompt.
+  - [x] Synced terminal history between Terminal and ServerDetail so Gemini suggestions always use the latest outputs.
+  - [x] Added and then removed backend logging for Gemini prompt debugging.
   - [ ] Add server-side validation and error handling (pending)
   - [ ] Add authentication (optional/future)